Transfer Credit for Master of Education Programs

 - Course reflection paper (guidelines for content will be provided by Program Consultant)

-Please note - transfer credit documentation must be received at the time of admission
+Please note - transfer credit documentation must be received before the time of admission.

 Upon acceptance into the program, the paper will be submitted for review by a member of the Gleazer School of Education faculty.
-If the Course Reflection receives a passing score, the student will be notified by the Program Consultant of the course transfer acceptance.
+If the course reflection receives a passing score, the student will be notified by the Admissions Representative of the course transfer acceptance.
 If it is not accepted, the candidate will have one opportunity to rewrite and resubmit the course reflection.
-If a paper does not meet the identified criteria after a second submission, the GSOE faculty member will contact the Program Consultant at which time the student will be notified that the identified course will be added to his/her program of study.
+If a paper does not meet the identified criteria after a second submission, the GSOE faculty member will contact the Admissions Representative, at which time the student will be notified that the identified course will be added to his/her program of study.

-Once the transfer credit has been awarded, the Program Consultant will document the fulfillment of the course with the Registrar's office.
-Students who transfer video grades of C will be informed by the Program Consultant that this grade may impact their status in the program.
+Once the transfer credit has been awarded, the Admissions Representative will document the fulfillment of the course with the Registrar's Office.
+Students who transfer video grades of C will be informed by the Admissions Representative that this grade may impact their status in the program.

 Possible Courses to Transfer